Amir Qaseem, MD, PhD, MHA, FACP

 - core business especially financial stability and growth of G-I-N

-I would like to see G-I-N become a key resource organization in standardizing guideline development processes and provide guidance to its members about guideline implementation strategies as we all agree that guidelines are the first step in improving quality.
-I would work towards G-I-N taking a leadership role in standardizing systematic review and guideline development methodology, adopting a guideline grading policy, and address information technology related issues impacting implementation of guidelines that can be adapted by guideline developers around the world.
+I would like to see G-I-N become a key resource organisation in standardising guideline development processes and provide guidance to its members about guideline implementation strategies as we all agree that guidelines are the first step in improving quality.
+I would work towards G-I-N taking a leadership role in standardising systematic review and guideline development methodology, adopting a guideline grading policy and address information technology related issues impacting implementation of guidelines that can be adapted by guideline developers around the world.
 I am interested in working towards G-I-N providing a venue to explore various strategies to increase collaborations between various member societies such as developing joint international guidelines on common clinical topics.

 I would like to see an improved G-I-N website so that it is not only a dissemination site but also becomes a communication site for members and non-members.
 This will be an ideal way to stay connected since G-I-N is a true international organisation with members spread around the globe.
 I am also very keen on communicating and promoting the message of G-I-N to all continents especially the Americas and would identify new ways and means for all of us to work together to increase G-I-N's membership by enrolling new members as well as retaining current members.
 I would work on exploring new opportunities and expanding G-I-N's portfolio of programs, products, and services.
 These include improving the annual meeting and exploring alternates such as regional meetings.